moroshko/reason-react-tutorial/README.md

 ```
 </summary>

-In this particular example it might not matter much.
+Although it will compile, **it's not a good idea!**

-But, in general **you don't want to do this.** Otherwise, you'll be creating a brand new component every time the `make` function is called.
+Inlining this way means that you'll be creating a brand new component every time the `make` function is called.
 </details>

 <details>